konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 ### clean

 Kubefirst creates files, folders and cloud buckets during installation at your environment.
-This command removes and re-create Kubefirst base files.
+This command removes and re-creates Kubefirst base files.
 To destroy cloud resources you need to specify additional flags (--destroy-buckets)

 ```
 Usage: